Charles E W Bean, Diaries, AWM38 3DRL 606/63/1 - October - November 1916 - Part 6

 not so big or so deep.
 I kept

-my eyes open for this at the
+my eyes open for this all the

 time.
 Delville Wood, which